spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed WCF de-serialization failure issue of CultureAwareComparer object.
 Fixed the issue where Applications using WCF to communicate with web services or applications using data contract serialization directly, were experiencing failures to deserialize the CultureAwareComparer object.
 [645084, mscorlib.dll, Bug, Build:3646]
 * Reduced the impact of the "FIPS mode" bit being set in the OS [653796, mscorlib.dll;System.Core.dll, Bug, Build:3646]
 * Changed default content encryption algorithm of EnvelopedCms to AES.
 [656518, System.Security.dll, Bug, Build:3646]
+* Fixed GetECDsaPublicKey to work with brainpool curves.
+[586452, System.Core.dll, Bug, Build:3673]
+* Reduced the number of object finalizations that occur as a result of using X509Certificate2 and related types.
+[654137, mscorlib.dll, System.dll, System.Security.dll, Bug, Build:3673]
+* Fixed formatting of Japanese date with year 1 (as first year of any era), the date will be formatted using 元 character and not year number “1”.
+Example of the new formatted date behavior: 平成元年11月21日compared to old formatted date behavior 平成1年11月21日 [670097, mscorlib.dll, Bug, Build:3673]

 ## ClickOnce